By Michael Stephenson

 Overall Rating: * * * * *

 There really isn’t much to complain about here.
 It’s the only pocket semi-auto I’ve ever owned that ran this smoothly right out of the box.
 Period.
 It holds three more rounds than a .38 or .357 pocket rocket while having significantly less recoil, better ballistics, and shorter reload times.
-The XD gear makes this a tremendous value when looked at as a total package.
+The XD gear makes this a tremendous self-defense value when looked at as a total package.